Biden: Every indication Russia prepared to attack Ukraine

 Russia held out an offer of diplomacy, handing the U.S. a response Thursday to offers to engage in talks on limiting missile deployments in Europe, restrictions on military drills and other confidence-building measures.

-Positive signals from Moscow lowered the temperature in the crisis earlier in the week but the heat was back up Thursday, where Western powers estimating Russia has 150,000-plus troops massed outside Ukraine’s borders.
+At NATO headquarters in Brussels, U.S. Defense Secretary Lloyd Austin questioned the Russian troop promises.

+“We’ve seen some of those troops inch closer to that border.
+We see them fly in more combat and support aircraft,” he said.
+“We see them sharpen their readiness in the Black Sea.
+We even see them stocking up their blood supplies.
+You don’t do these sort of things for no reason, and you certainly don’t do them if you’re getting ready to pack up and go home.”

-“We have seen the opposite of some of the statements.
-We have seen an increase of troops over the last 48 hours, up to 7,000,” said British Defense Secretary Ben Wallace ahead of a meeting Thursday of the western alliance in Brussels.
+British Defense Secretary Ben Wallace said the West has seen “an increase of troops over the last 48 hours, up to 7,000.”
 That squared with what a U.S. administration official said a day earlier.
 The top EU official said similar.

+Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported continued heightened military activity near Ukraine.
+It noted a new pontoon bridge and a new field hospital in Belarus.

-British Armed Forces Minister James Heappey even called Russia’s claim to be withdrawing troops “disinformation.”
-Russia accuses the West of the same.
+British Armed Forces Minister James Heappey called Russia’s claim to be withdrawing troops “disinformation.”
+Russia leveled that charge against the West.

-Russia has “enough troops, enough capabilities, to launch a full-fledged invasion of Ukraine with very little or no warning time,” NATO Secretary-General Jens Stoltenberg said.
-“The fact that you’re putting a battle tank on a train and moving it in some direction doesn’t prove a withdrawal of troops.”
+Noting Russian video of troop movements, NATO Secretary-General Jens Stoltenberg said: “The fact that you’re putting a battle tank on a train and moving it in some direction doesn’t prove a withdrawal of troops.”

-While no attack materialized Wednesday as some had feared, Western officials warned the threat of invasion remains high and vowed to counter it.

-“The consequences of this mass buildup – nearly 60% of Russia’s land combat forces on the border of a sovereign nation – will get you the opposite effect,” Wallace said.

-“We are deadly serious,” he added, “and we’re going to face the threat that is currently being posed.”

-Moscow said several times this week that some forces are pulling back to their bases, but it gave few details that would allow for an independent assessment of the scope and direction of the troop movement.

-Russian Defense Ministry spokesman Maj.-Gen. Igor Konashenkov offered a bit more detail Thursday, saying that Russian tank and infantry units that took part in drills in the Kursk and Bryansk regions neighboring Ukraine were pulling back to their permanent bases in Nizhny Novgorod region.
-He said that some of those units already had arrived at their bases after a 700-kilometer journey east.
+Russian Defense Ministry spokesman Maj.-Gen. Igor Konashenkov offered a bit more detail Thursday, saying that Russian tank and infantry units that engaged in drills in the Kursk and Bryansk regions neighboring Ukraine were returning to their permanent bases in the Nizhny Novgorod region.
+He said that some already were at their bases after a 700-kilometer journey.

-Troops deployed for exercises in Crimea, which Russia annexed from Ukraine in 2014, have moved back to Chechnya and Dagestan in Russia’s North Caucasus, he noted.
-He also said Russian troops involved in drills Belarus will also move back to their garrisons after war games there wrap up on Sunday.
-Konashenkov didn’t mention the numbers of troops that were deployed and didn’t say how many of them returned.
+Troops deployed for exercises in Crimea, which Russia annexed from Ukraine in 2014, have moved back to Chechnya and Dagestan in Russia’s North Caucasus, he said.
+He added that Russian troops involved in drills in Belarus also will move back to their garrisons after war games there wrap up Sunday.
+Konashenkov didn’t mention how many troops were deployed and didn’t say how many returned.

 NATO, meanwhile, has moved troops and military equipment into Eastern Europe in a display of resolve of meant to deter any Russian aggression and underline its intent to defend NATO’s eastern members, in the unlikely event that they too become a target.

 The U.S. has started deploying 5,000 troops to Poland and Romania.
 Another 8,500 are on standby, and some U.S. troops are expected to move toward Bulgaria.
 Britain is sending hundreds of soldiers to Poland, offering more warships and planes, and doubling its personnel in Estonia.
 Germany, the Netherlands and Norway are sending additional troops to Lithuania.
-Denmark and Spain are providing jets for air policing in the Baltic Sea region.
+Denmark and Spain are providing jets for air policing in the Baltic Sea region, and Spain deployed to Bulgaria.

-Even if an attack doesn’t materialize, the sustained Russian pressure on Ukraine has further hobbled its shaky economy and left an entire nation under constant strain — a situation that could last indefinitely.
+Even if an attack doesn’t materialize, the sustained Russian pressure on Ukraine has further hobbled its shaky economy and left an entire nation under constant strain.

-Ukraine already has been the stage of fighting for eight years, and tensions soared again Thursday in the conflict in the country’s east, where Russian-backed separatists have been fighting Ukrainian troops since 2014.
+Eastern Ukraine already has been the site of fighting since 2014, and tensions soared again Thursday.

-Separatist authorities in the Luhansk region reported an increase in Ukrainian shelling along the tense line of contact, describing it as a “large-scale provocation.”
+Separatist authorities in the Luhansk region reported an increase in Ukrainian shelling along the tense line of contact.
 Separatist official Rodion Miroshnik said rebel forces returned fire.

-Ukraine disputed the claim, saying that separatists had shelled its forces, but they didn’t fire back.
-The Ukrainian military command charged that shells hit a kindergarten building in Stanytsia Luhanska, wounding two civilians, and cut power supply to half of the town.
+Ukraine disputed the claim, saying separatists had shelled its forces, but they didn’t fire back.
+The Ukrainian military command charged that shells hit a kindergarten in Stanytsia Luhanska, wounding two teachers, and cut power supply to half of the town.

 An observer mission of the Organization for Security and Cooperation in Europe is expected to offer its assessment of the situation later Thursday.

-Ukrainain President Volodymyr Zelenskyy tweeted that “the shelling of a kindergarten in Stanytsia Luhanska by pro-Russian forces is a big provocation,” adding that the OSCE monitoring activities are “an additional deterrent.”
+Ukrainain President Volodymyr Zelenskyy tweeted that the kindergarten shelling “by pro-Russian forces is a big provocation,” adding that the OSCE monitoring activities are “an additional deterrent.”

-Asked about the flare-up of hostilities in the east, Stoltenberg said the alliance was concerned “that Russia is trying to stage a pretext for an armed attack against Ukraine.”
+Asked about the flare-up, Stoltenberg said NATO was concerned “that Russia is trying to stage a pretext for an armed attack against Ukraine.”

-Russia, in turn, aired worries that hawkish forces in Ukraine, encouraged by the West, could launch an attack to reclaim control of the rebel areas — plans Ukrainian authorities deny.
+Russia, in turn, aired worries that hawkish forces in Ukraine, encouraged by the West, could launch an attack to reclaim control of the rebel areas — plans Kyiv denies.

 A 2015 deal brokered by France and Germany helped end the worst of the fighting in eastern Ukraine, but regular skirmishes have continued and a political settlement has stalled.